TeamOrion/Documentation/Building for other devices.md

 cd .repo && mkdir local_manifests
 nano .repo/local_manifests/roomservice.xml

-Add you device tree, kernel source, proprietory vendor and whatever you want to add/remove.
+Add your device tree, kernel source, proprietory vendor and whatever you want to add/remove.
+Look at the existing local_manifest in the Documentation for a general idea.

 Sync the project: